CardiacModelling/fitting-notebooks/README.md

 ## Requirements

-The notebooks can be viewed online without any installation, either with GitHub's built-in viewer or with the nicer NBViewer (click on the word "nb" following the notebook's title).
+The notebooks can be viewed online without any installation, either with GitHub's built-in viewer or with the nicer NBViewer.

 To re-run the notebooks locally, use Python 3.5 or newer, and `pip install -r requirements.txt`.